What is astigmatism?

 Think of your eye as a spherical ball.
 Usually, when light enters your eye it bends evenly.
 This creates a sharp image of what you see on the tissues at the back of your inner eye.
 However, if you have astigmatism, your eye is shaped more like an elliptical football.
 As a result, the light is not bent evenly and only one part of the picture is transmitted clearly and in focus.

-If you experience problems with your vision, we invite you to book an eye exam at our Lewis Center office.
-Our optometrist will inspect your vision and eyes to make a precise diagnosis and determine the most effective treatment.
-At Professional VisionCare, our Lewis Center eye doctor is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.
+If you experience problems with your vision, we invite you to book an eye exam and our optometrist will inspect your vision and eyes to make a precise diagnosis and determine the most effective treatment.
+At Professional VisionCare, our eye doctors is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.

 What is a stigma?